Omochice/VimConf2024-LT/src/pitchme.md

 #### Changes about Vim

-- Lost time for try plugins and re-inventing
+- Lost time for trying vim plugins and re-inventing
 - "Hobby tool" to "Tool for making money"

 <!--